-You must apply by 16:30 on the last class day (excluding final examinations and make-up classes) for the relevant subject.
-Late applications cannot be accepted.
+Applications must be submitted by 16:30 on the last class day (excluding final examination periods and make-up class days) of the relevant subject.

+Late applications will not be accepted.

 Long-term Absences

 In some cases a student is absent for more than half the term of a course due to illness or personal injury.
 If those students meet the following conditions for a Long-Term Absence and submit an application by the deadline, course registration for the period of absence will be cancelled.
 Please note that if cancellation is approved, all courses in the affected semester or quarter will be cancelled.
 You may not cancel only specific subjects.